lilywxc/Leetcode/Leetcode - Data Structure.md

                     total_sum += predecessor.val

                 # Find the inorder predecessor for currentNode (predecessor is the rightmost tree of left subtree)
-                while predecessor.right is not None and predecessor.right is not curr: predecessor = predecessor.right
+                while predecessor.right and predecessor.right is not curr: predecessor = predecessor.right

                 # -- CREATE VIRTUAL LINKS --
-                if predecessor.right is None:    # We've not yet visited the inorder predecessor predecessor.right = curr     # and we still need to explore currentNode's left subtree curr = curr.left             # so we put a link to curr and get back to the right subtree later
+                # We've not yet visited the inorder predecessor, so we still need to explore currentNode's left subtree.
+                # Before that, we will put a link back so that we can get back to the right subtree later
+                if not predecessor.right:
+                    predecessor.right = curr
+                    curr = curr.left

                 # -- RESTORE TREE --
-                else:                            # We have already visited the inorder predecessor predecessor.right = None     # so we remove the virtual link we added curr = curr.right            # and move onto the right subtree and explore it
+                # We have already visited the inorder predecessor, so we remove the virtual link we added
+                # and then move onto the right subtree and explore it.
+                else:
+                    predecessor.right = None
+                    curr = curr.right

         return total_sum
 ```